 - Southwest Rapid Rewards Performance Business Credit Card

 UPDATE: This offer has expired.
-The current offer on all three personal Southwest cards is a Companion Pass valid through 2/28/2022 and 30,000 Rapid Rewards points after spending $5,000 in 3 months.
+The current offer on all three personal Southwest cards is 40,000 Rapid Rewards points after spending $1,000 in the first 3 months.
 Click here for more details and a list of our current favorite offers.

 For a limited time, you can earn up to 80,000 Southwest Rapid Rewards points when you open one of the 3 personal Southwest co-branded credit cards from Chase.
 The new offer on all 3 Southwest personal credit cards is tiered.
 First, earn 50,000 points after you spend $2,000 in the first 3 months.
 Then if you spend an additional $8,000 (for a total of $10,000) in the first 9 months, you will earn an additional 30,000 points.
 Also, earn 5 points per dollar on Southwest purchases between 12/1/2020 and 3/31/2021 on up to $2,000 per month.
 Normal earn rates apply after 3/31/20.